 But how do readers find the books they buy and read?

 This is the question that all traditional publishers can answer in an instant, but one that many self-publishers can’t.
-However, those self-publishers that do know the answer are making huge inroads into the market.
+However, those self-publishers that do know the answer are making huge inroads into the publishing world market.

 The answer, of course, is money.
 Business investment in production, marketing and advertising.